-- 1. Expose students to the role and responsibilities of an entry level public health practitioner/educator in a public health agency - 2.
-Examine the ways in which theoretical concepts are applied to the realities of the field of public health - 3.
-Explore strategies for communicating with, and working with, public health professionals - 4.
+- 1. Expose students to the role and responsibilities of an entry level Public Health Promotion practitioner/educator in a Public Health Promotion agency - 2.
+Examine the ways in which theoretical concepts are applied to the realities of the field of Public Health Promotion - 3.
+Explore strategies for communicating with, and working with, Public Health Promotion professionals - 4.
 Provide the opportunity to improve public speaking and audience management skills - 5.
 Provide the opportunity for self-reflection regarding career goals and lifelong learning